Kisum

-Jo Hye-ryung (born January 20, 1994), also known by her stage name Kisum, is a South Korean rapper and television personality.
+Jo Hye-ryung (born January 20, 1994), also known by her stage name Kisum, is a South Korean rapper, songwriter, record producer and television personality.
 In 2015, Kisum competed on the first season of the variety show Unpretty Rapstar.
 She had previously competed in season three of variety show, Show Me the Money.

 Career

 In August 2013, Kisum has appeared on a G bus TV broadcast on a bus in Gyeonggi Province.
 Kisum gained popularity for her participation in Unpretty Rapstar in 2015, where she made it until the semi-finals before being eliminated from the show.
 In 2016, she starred in the Netflix television series My Runway.